-The National Equipment Register reports that up to $1 billion in equipment, materials and appliances are stolen from construction sites every year, and less than 25 percent is recovered.
+The National Equipment Register reports that up to $1 billion in equipment, materials, and appliances are stolen from construction sites every year, and less than 25 percent is recovered.
 While a great many of these items are stolen by thieves in the dead of night, sadly, employee theft is a pervasive issue as well.
-Employees may be less likely to steal a trove of tools in a single incident and instead may pocket a tool here, a tool there, over a period of months until the loss to the company is more substantial.
+Employees may be less likely to steal a trove of tools in a single incident and instead may pocket a tool here, a tool there, over months until the loss to the company is more substantial.

 Why are construction tools such attractive targets for thieves?
 Two reasons: their value and the ease with which they may be stolen.

 Construction tools that are stolen or lost through some other means can have far-reaching and negative effects on the projects in question.
 When a crew arrives on site to discover that critical tools are missing, completion delays are likely to occur, resulting in crews standing idle – and, ultimately, unhappy clients.
 The construction company then has to rush-order replacement tools or find available inventory elsewhere, on a different project site, or in the warehouse.

 Construction companies must have a construction tool inventory system – no two ways about it.
 Investing in a construction tool inventory system can reduce theft and loss, save construction companies time and money, maintain client satisfaction, and maintain efficiency.

 How Should a Construction Company Build a Tool Inventory System?